-- Add or remove a family member based on an event that creates a special open enrollment (such as marriage, or birth of a child).
+- Add or remove a family member based on an event that allows for a special open enrollment (such as marriage or birth of a child).
 Note: To add a dependent, you must provide proof of his or her eligibility with your enrollment form within PEBB's timelines, or he or she will not be enrolled.
-You can find a list of acceptable documents at www.hca. wa.gov/pebb under How to verify dependents. - Remove a family member from your PEBB coverage when he or she becomes ineligible (required).
-Coverage ends the last day of the month the family member lost eligibility. - Change your medical and/or dental plan, if you or a covered family member has an event that allows for a plan change. - Waive your PEBB medical coverage if you gain other comprehensive group medical coverage. - Enroll if you previously waived PEBB medical coverage, when you lose other comprehensive group medical coverage. - Change your life insurance or health savings account (HSA) beneficiary information. - Change your HSA contribution amount.
+You can find a list of acceptable documents at www.hca.wa.gov/pebb under How to verify dependents. - Remove a family member from your PEBB coverage when he or she becomes ineligible (required).
+Coverage ends the last day of the month the family member lost eligibility. - Change your medical and/or dental plan, if you or a covered family member has an event that allows for a plan change. - Waive your PEBB medical coverage if you gain other comprehensive group medical coverage. - Enroll if you previously waived PEBB medical coverage, when you lose other comprehensive group medical coverage. - Enroll in or change your FSA or DCAP contributions if you or an eligible family member has a triggering event that allows for a special open enrollment. - Change your life insurance or health savings account (HSA) beneficiary information. - Change your HSA contribution amount.
 Contact your employer's personnel, payroll, or benefits office to change your payroll deduction amount or HealthEquity to change your direct deposit amount. - Apply for optional long-term disability insurance, or change the benefit waiting period. - Apply for auto, home, or long-term care insurance.

 Changes you make during the year have various effective dates and specific deadlines.
-Also, you must provide documentation of events that trigger the opportunity for enrollment changes.
+You must provide documentation of events that trigger the opportunity for enrollment changes.
 Check with your employer's personnel, payroll, or benefits office.